vaibhavaot/trucker-/README.md

-This is the readme file for the trucker project
+This is the readme file for the trucker project. checking the git update